4.33 from 46 votes

 Homemade Vanilla Ice Cream

 This Homemade Vanilla Ice Cream is so much better than store-bought!
-Just 4 ingredients come together to create a rich, smooth, creamy ice cream with the perfect amount of vanilla flavor.
+Just four ingredients create a rich, smooth, creamy ice cream with the perfect amount of vanilla flavor.

 Homemade vanilla ice cream in a tub with an ice cream scoop.